Agoric/documentation/main/ertp/ERTP-Guide/IssuersAndMints.md

       ```
 - **Purse operations**
   - [`issuer.makeEmptyPurse()`](https://agoric.com/documentation/ertp/api/issuer.html#issuer-makeemptypurse)
-    - Returns an empy purse for the `brand` associated with the issuer.
+    - Returns an empty purse for the `brand` associated with the issuer.
     - ```js
       const { issuer } = makeIssuerKit('bucks');
       const purse = exampleIssuer.makeEmptyPurse();
       ```
 - **Payment operations**
   - [`issuer.getAmountOf(payment)`](htttps://agoric.com/documentation/ertp/api/issuer.html#issuer-getamountof-payment)
-    - Returns an `amount` object containing the `payment` argument's balance.
-Using the issuer rather than the payment lets us trust the result. **tyg todo: Should this be "//returns { 100, "bucks"}"?**
+    -  Returns the `payment` balance, an `amount`.
+Using the `issuer` rather than the `payment` lets us trust the result even if someone else sent us the payment.
     - ```js
       const { issuer, mint, amountMath } = makeIssuerKit('bucks');
       const payment = mint.mintPayment(amountMath.make(100));
-      issuer.getAmountOf(payment); // returns 100
+      issuer.getAmountOf(payment); // returns 100 bucks
       ```
   - [`issuer.burn(payment, optAmount)`](https://agoric.com/documentation/ertp/api/issuer.html#issuer-burn-payment-optamount)
-    - Burns (renders invalid) all of the `payment` argument's digital assets.
+    - Burns (deletes) all of the `payment` argument's digital assets and deletes all mention of the `payment` from the `issuer`.
        If optional argument `optAmount` is present, the `payment`
        balance must be equal to its value.
 If `payment` is a promise, the operation
        happens after the promise resolves.